Project60/org.project60.sepapp/README.md

 * ``SDDNG`` is the 'next generation' processor, that was created to support membership and event payments.

 However, both of them still might or might not work depending on your setup.
 Please test well before using productively.

+## Get involved

+This extension is maintained by civiservice.de and collaboratively developed with the CiviCRM community.
+Whether you contribute code, provide testing, documentation, translations, or offer financial support to fund new features and improvements, your help is welcome.